 Can Deleting Someone from a WhatsApp group Could Lend you in Jail in Saudi Arabia?

-According to a legal counsellor in Saudi Arabia, deleting Someone from a WhatsApp group in Saudi Arabia could land users with legal trouble and jail time.
-According to Ahmed Ajad, Saudis could face significant consequences for removing someone from a WhatsApp group.
+According to a legal counselor in Saudi Arabia, deleting Someone from a WhatsApp group in Saudi Arabia could land users in legal trouble and jail time.
+Ahmed Ajad said Saudis could face significant consequences for removing someone from a WhatsApp group.

-Ajad said this citing Article 3 of Saudi Arabs Anti Cyber Crime Law.
+Ajad cited Article 3 of Saudi Arabs Anti Cyber Crime Law.
 This article deals with defaming or inflicting damage upon others through information technology.
-He stipulated that those who defamed and caused harm to others through the means of information technology were subject to a hefty fine and a jail sentence.
+He stipulated that those who defamed and caused harm to others through information technology were subject to a hefty fine and a jail sentence.

 He further proclaimed that the party removed from a WhatsApp group can file a complaint to the relevant authorities.
 This could cause the remover to face one year in prison and a hefty fine of up to 500,000 SR. However, this is only possible if the removed shows proper evidence of harm resulting from their removal from the group.